marcglasberg/assorted_layout_widgets/README.md

 However, the list may contain `null`s, which will be ignored.

 * **`outerDistance`** is the distance in pixels before the first and after the last widget.
-It can be negative, in which case the cells will overflow the column.
+It can be negative, in which case the cells will overflow the column (without any overflow warnings).

 * **`innerDistance`** is the distance in pixels between the cells.
 It can be negative, in which case the cells will overlap.